X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 `SETLFS` and `SETNAM` both need to be called prior other file comamnds, such as `OPEN` or `SAVE`.

+To append to a file, add `,?,A` to the filename.
+See [Appending to file](X16%20Reference%20-%2013%20-%20Working%20with%20CMDR-DOS.md#appending-to-file).

+**Warning:** Appending to file involves a risk of corrupting the file system of the SD card!
+See [Appending to file](X16%20Reference%20-%2013%20-%20Working%20with%20CMDR-DOS.md#appending-to-file).

 ---

 ### Memory